 Researchers are interested in maximizing the impact and dissemination of their research.
 While "salami publication" (redundant publication) is discouraged, a multi-year research project will (and has to) produce multiple publications (some of which are required to get larger grants such as R01s), which may form the basis of a PhD project or constitute the output of a research group.

 JMIR journals cater to the entire "lifecycle" of research and development in this area.
+We strongly suggest to pick the most suitable journal rather than starting with the "top impact factor journal", to avoid delays in publishing.

 The following is an example of a publication roadmap showing possible research outputs and various stages, and illustrating how a researcher can maximize impact and dissemination of his research program, using a fictional mHealth app MobiDiab as an example.